The Thomas Pages homepage

 An enemy at the gates is less formidable, for he carries his banner openly.

-But the traitor moves among those within the gate freely, his sly whispers rustling through all the alleys, heard in the very halls of government itself.
-For the traitor appears not a traitor; he speaks in accents familiar to his victims,
+his sly whispers rustling through all the alleys, heard in the very halls of government itself.

 he appeals to the baseness that lies deep in the hearts of all men.